hyphacoop/handbook/How-we-work/initiatives.md

 ✅ Tasks: GitHub board > [`engineering-culture` label][l-engineering-culture]

 ### Handbook
-Holds primary responsibility for maintaining our internal handbook at handbook.hypha.coop (e.g., Noticing and fixing broken links, calling for adjustments to out-of-date material)
+Holds primary responsibility for maintaining our internal handbook at `handbook.hypha.coop` (e.g., Noticing and fixing broken links, calling for adjustments to out-of-date material).

 ✅ Tasks: GitHub board > [`handbook` label][l-handbook]

 📋 Repo: [handbook-repo]

 ### Hello-Hypha
 Facilitates the external meeting series in which we meet with new organizations or companies.
 First point of contact for new contacts looking to get in touch with Hypha.

 ✅ Tasks: GitHub board > [`hello-hypha` label][l-hello-hypha]

 ### Innovation-circle
 Organizes regular meetings with domain experts to share problems and stimulate creative thinking on various issues.
-Each person brings a problem statement + resource list + desired output for their problem and the circle briefly discusses and checks in each week.
+Each person brings a problem statement + resource list + desired output for their problem and the circle briefly discusses and checks in each session.

 ✅ Tasks: GitHub board > [`innovation-circle` label][l-innovation-circle]